KILTprotocol/docs/docs/develop/03_workshop/06_attestation.md

   </TabItem>
 </Tabs>

-You can copy the `Credential` object if you want to test with other `Verifiers` in the workshop :-)
+## Summary

-Your job as an <span className="label-role attester">Attester</span> is done: you've successfully attested a credential and written the attestation hash onto the chain.
+Your job as an <span className="label-role attester">Attester</span> is complete.
+You've attested a credential and written the attestation hash onto the chain.

-Let's move on to setup our <span className="label-role verifier">Verifier</span>!
+Let's move on to set up the Verifier</span>!